codio-content/gradescope_wrapper/README.md

 use `gradescope_wrapper` as a starting script for your autograder, upload you `autograder.zip` to `.guides` or `.guides/secure` folder

-use `run-setup` parameter to execute `setup.sh`, but recommended to have everything installed in the stack
+use `run-setup` parameter to execute `setup.sh`, but recommended to have everything installed in the stack use `logs` parameter for extended output information from tests